-If interference is still experienced after above measures has been implemented, it might be necessary to install more expensive filters or reactors, for example an AC Input Reactor and/or a DC Reactor will decrease harmonic feedback generated by a VSD into the power grid.
-An EMI filter installed on the influenced device' power supply might resolve EM related issues and Signal isolators might improve the quality and compatibility of analogue signals.
+If interference is still experienced after the above measures have been implemented, it might be necessary to install more expensive filters or reactors, for example an AC Input Reactor and/or a DC Reactor will decrease harmonic feedback generated by a VSD into the power grid.
+An EMI filter installed on the influenced device' power supply might resolve EM related issues and signal isolators might improve the quality and compatibility of analogue signals.
 Also see Endnote^{xxv}.